vackosar/vackosar.github.io/_posts/2022-04-18-Understand-Large-Language-Models-like-ChatGPT.md

 ---
-title: How Computers Understood Humans
+title: Understand Large Language Models like ChatGPT
-description: Catch on with this 7-slide introduction to deep natural language processing of 2022, featuring TF-IDF, Word2vec, knowledge graphs, and transformers.
+description: In 7 slides from TF-IDF, Word2vec, knowledge graphs, and transformers to LLMs and ChatGPT.
 layout: post
 categories: ml
 image: /images/how-computers-understood-humans-thumb.png